C-Undritz/Pattern-Spiel/TESTING.md

     </a>
 </p>

-* Errors:
-* Warnings:

 ## W3C Markup Validation:
-Tested each page by validation of the URL's:
+Tested each page through validation by direct input:

-* index.html:
+* index.html: No errors or warnings to show.
-* howToPlay.html:
+* instructions.html: No errors or warnings to show.
-* contact.html:
+* contact.html: No errors or warnings to show.
+* highscores.html: No errors or warnings to show.

 ## JS Lint: